 I was a member of the '09-'10 College of Geosciences Undergraduate Recruitment Team.

 I was the summer ’09 Friday afternoon radio broadcast meteorologist for Texas A&M Weather Broadcasting.

 I’m a member of Women in Planetary Science.

 I volunteered for the Mars Rover Celebration at the University of Houston.

 I have a technician-class HAM radio license.
 My callsign is KE5RDD.

-I am a member of JPL’s women’s networking group.
+I am a member of JPL’s Advisory Council for Women.